100 Florida Trails®

 Through the Ravine

 The loop road descends into the ravine.
 At the bottom of the ravine are picnic tables and interpretative signs.
 A large pond remains, a remnant of dams built to direct water to the water works.
-Waters are still channeled to the water works facility as they head to the St. Johns River.
+Waters are still channeled through the old water works facility as they head to the St. Johns River.
 The Spring Trail runs here for hiking

 Hiking Trails